Why Energy is Catching the Market’s Eye

 Although this rotation is important to the recent moves in energy, it is not the only factor driving the sector up.
 Take a look at the price of oil and natural gas.

-Currently natural gas prices are starting to stabilize while the price of West Texas Intermediate (WTI) crude oil is up by 4 percent year-to-date, reaching $104 a barrel just this week.
+Currently natural gas prices are starting to stabilize while the price of West Texas Intermediate (WTI) crude oil is up by 4 percent year-to-date, reaching $104 a barrel just last week.
 This price increase in WTI is linked to concerns over future supply, but nevertheless higher oil prices bode well for stocks within the energy sector.

 According to the Energy Information Administration (EIA), short-term projections for the price of WTI remain relatively high.
 Additionally, the group commented that, “Aside from seasonal issues, the EIA expects strong crude oil production growth, primarily concentrated in the Bakken, Eagle Ford, and Permian regions, continuing through 2015.
 Forecast production increases from an estimated 7.4 million barrels per day in 2013 to 8.4 million barrels per day in 2014 and 9.1 million barrels per day in 2015.”
 This projection is good for North American producers and service companies.